zoeskan/MCB185/course/unit5-containers.md

 ### split() and join() ###

-The `list.split()` method splits strings into lists of strings.
+The `str.split()` method splits strings into lists of strings.
 This is useful for segmenting words.
 By default, the delimiter is any number of spaces.

 ```python